TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Discussion

-\paragraph{Limitations} Several limitations of TsLLM warrant discussion.
+\textbf{Limitations} Several limitations of TsLLM warrant discussion.
 First, TsLLM requires substantially more computational resources than traditional time series models, both for training and inference.
-This is an expected tradeoff when leveraging the capabilities of large language models -- similar to how vision-language models require vastly more training than specialized image classifiers.
+This is an expected tradeoff when leveraging the capabilities of LLMs.
 The benefit is that TsLLM can be trained once and applied to diverse tasks through in-context learning, amortizing costs across applications and eliminating the need for task-specific model development.
 Second, while TsLLM demonstrates competitive performance on traditional benchmarks, it does not achieve state-of-the-art results on pure numerical tasks like forecasting or anomaly detection.
-As previous work has noted~\citep{tan_are_2024,merrill_language_2024}, transformers, and LLMs in particular, are not ideally suited for numerical time series data, and we have not overcome this limitation.
-However, our goal is not to compete with specialized models optimized for specific metrics, but to enable capabilities that those models cannot provide.
-The performance gap on traditional benchmarks is acceptable given TsLLM's unique ability to incorporate contextual information, go beyond the standard time series tasks, and answer questions.
-Our current approach to multivariate time series also has limitations.
-While effective for independent signals, the model may not fully capture complex interrelationships among variables.
-This reflects our design choice to handle multivariate complexity within the LLM rather than the encoder, prioritizing flexibility over specialized architectural optimizations.
-Data availability remains a challenge.
-High-quality datasets combining time series with natural language descriptions are scarce, requiring us to create our own collection through synthesis and curation.
-While we have assembled the largest publicly available dataset of interleaved time series and text, it represents only a fraction of potential applications.
-Expanding coverage to new domains requires substantial effort.
+Our goal is not to compete with specialized models optimized for specific metrics, but to enable capabilities that those models cannot provide.
+We argue that the performance gap on traditional benchmarks is acceptable given TsLLM's unique ability to incorporate contextual information, go beyond the standard time series tasks, and answer questions.
 Finally, evaluation methodology for time series-language tasks lacks standardization.
 Unlike pure time series or pure language tasks, there are no established benchmarks for assessing models that bridge both modalities.
-Existing attempts often rely on synthetic data with questionable quality.
 Developing rigorous, expert-validated benchmarks for tasks like time series question-answering and contextual forecasting should be a priority for the field.